Ben Fordham is often asked what his preferred media medium is – radio or television?

 At Sydney’s No. 1 rating radio station, 2GB, Ben, since 2011, has hosted Sydney Live in the 3pm-6pm shift, a program that consistently tops the ratings.

-His efforts were rewarded at both the 2014 and 2015 Australian Commercial Radio Awards when he was voted best metropolitan talk presenter.
+His talents have been recognised at the last three Australian Commercial Radio Awards (2014-2016) when he was voted best metropolitan talk presenter.

-After launching his media career at Sydney’s Radio 2UE and Sky News Australia, Ben joined the Nine Network in 1999 and, after lengthy stints with A Current Affair and the Today Show, his television talents these days spread across a number of Nine’s news and current affairs programs.
+After launching his media career at Sydney’s Radio 2UE and Sky News Australia, Ben joined the Nine Network in 1999 and, after lengthy stints with A Current Affair and the Today Show, his television talents these days spread across a number of Nine’s news, current affairs and entertainment programs.

 Ben’s coming-of-age in journalism arrived before he celebrated his 21st birthday.